kanaria69/Mainecoco/README.md

-## What do you call an old snowman?
-Water.
+## What did the ocean say to the beach?
+Thanks for all the sediment.